Footprint Charts – The Complete Trading Guide

-Although most traders are only familiar with time-based trading, I have seen a lot of professional traders use non-based periodicity and they tend to look at market movements based on volume or volatility.
+Although most traders are only familiar with time-based trading, I have seen many professional traders use non-based periodicity, and they tend to look at market movements based on volume or volatility.

 There are three different types of periodicity that traders are using.

 Creates new bars based on different times.

 This is the most popular and traditional way of looking at the price.

 Because each bar represents one fixed amount of time, this is a very comfortable way of trading for many traders since all they often do is look for a candle close after a specific period.